 (iv) establishment of Group growth strategies and its strategic and market positioning as well as for the individual companies, especially when these policies might influence and determine actual implementation by Company management.

-This situation is further confirmed by the Company's being structured as a public company since March 2010, which, among other things, has led to the absence of a reference shareholder.
+This situation is further confirmed by the fact that the Company has been structured as a public company since March 2010, which, among other things, has led to the absence of a reference shareholder.

 It should be noted that: